SZXC-WG/LocalGen-new/README.md

   **Note:** Releases for this branch are **Windows-only** due to EGE 24.04’s limitations.
 However, if you want to run it on Linux or macOS, [**Wine**](https://www.winehq.org) might be an option.
 (We have tested, it worked well on a Ubuntu 22.04 LTS machine.)

 If you'd like to contribute, please submit a pull request to the `master` branch.
 We appreciate your help!

-> [!CAUTION]
->
-> You’re currently viewing the `master` branch, which is dedicated to v6.
-This version is still under active development and not yet finished.
->
-> To download older, stable versions of the game, head to the [releases page](http://github.com/SZXC-WG/LocalGen-new/releases).
->
-> If you want to build the project yourself, please visit one of the `v5.x` branches.
-Enjoy!

 ## Star History